ManojPrabhakar-dev/Career-Path/source/csharp_concepts_Level1.rst

 * You can also maintain your application in an efficient manner by compressing large classes into small ones.

+***********
+Constructor
+***********

+A special method of the class that is automatically invoked when an instance of the class is created is called a constructor.
+The main use of constructors is to initialize the private fields of the class while creating an instance for the class.

+* Default Constructor

+* Parameterized Constructor

+* Copy Constructor

+The constructor which creates an object by copying variables from another object is called a **copy constructor**.
+The purpose of a copy constructor is to initialize a new instance to the values of an existing instance.

+public employee(employee emp)
+{
+    name=emp.name;
+    age=emp.age;
+}

+employee emp1 = new employee("Vithal", 23);  // Create a new employee object.
+employee emp2 = new employee(emp1);          // here is emp1 details is copied to emp2.
+Console.WriteLine(emp2.Details);

+* Static Constructor

+When a constructor is created using a static keyword, it will be invoked only once for all of the instances of the class and it is invoked during the creation of the first instance of the class

+* Private Constructor

+It is not possible for other classes to derive from this class, neither is it possible to create an instance of this class.

+* One use of a private constructor is when we have only static members.

+* It provides an implementation of a singleton class pattern

 ******
 Static
 ******